GorkemEfe1/GorkemEfe1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my Internship
-- 🌱 I’m currently learning how to use github
+- 🌱 I’m currently learning Blogging
 - 📫 How to reach me: gorkemefeforbiz@gmail.com
 - ⚡ Fun fact: I like turtles